Orhan Şam

 Orhan Şam (born 1 June 1986) is a retired Turkish footballer who played as a right back or centre back.

 Career

 His professional football debut for Gençlerbirliği was on 25 May 2003 against Samsunspor.
-He played on loan contract with Hacettepe in 2005, Mardinspor in 2006 and Hacettepe again between 2006 and 2009.
+He played on loan.th Hacettepe in 2005, Mardinspor in 2006 and Hacettepe again between 2006 and 2009.
 He captained Gençlerbirliği between 2009 and 2011.

 After Şam's successful season in 2010–11, he was transferred to Turkish champions Fenerbahçe for €3.5 on a four-year deal.
 Orhan get applause for his fight in Fenerbahçe.
 He played 20 matches in Fenerbahçe.